 35. This statement is effective for years beginning January 1, 2001.
 A change resulting from the adoption of this statement shall be accounted for as a change in accounting principle in accordance with SSAP No. 3—Accounting Changes and Correction of Errors.
 Guidance in paragraph 8 was originally contained in INT 99-16: EITF No. 97-11: Accounting for Internal Costs Relating to Real Estate Property Acquisitions and was effective October 4, 1999.
 Guidance in paragraph 15 was originally contained in INT 99-25: Accounting for Capital Improvements and was effective December 6, 1999.
 Guidance in paragraphs 18-20 was previously included within SSAP No. 77—Real Estate Sales and was effective for years beginning January 1, 2002.
+Effective January 1, 2006, SSAP No. 90—Impairment or Disposal of Real Estate Investments superseded paragraph 11, 12 and 25 of this statement.
+The superseded guidance was shown as shaded text until date TBD, when those paragraphs were deleted and subsequent paragraphs were renumbered.
 The original guidance included in this standard from SSAP No. 77 is retained for historical purposes in Issue Paper No. 106.
 Guidance related to EITF 06-8 referenced in paragraph 30 was incorporated from INT 08-02: EITF 06-8: Applicability of the Assessment of a Buyer’s Continuing Investment under FASB Statement No. 66 for Sales of Condominiums and was effective for periods beginning May 31, 2008.
 The guidance reflected in paragraph 30 adopting EITF 07-6: Accounting for the Sale of Real Estate Subject to the Requirements of FASB Statement No. 66, When the Agreement Includes a Buy-Sell Clause was incorporated from INT 08-07: EITF 07-6, Accounting for the Sale of Real Estate Subject to the Requirements of FASB Statement No. 66 When the Agreement Includes a Buy-Sell Clause, and was effective September 22, 2008.

 Proposed Revisions to SSAP No. 90—Impairment or Disposal of Real Estate Investments